Yishak-Ali/Air-Pollution-in-Ethiopia-Report/README.md

 **Public Health and Policy Use Case:**

 The project ultimately seeks to provide data-informed policy and investment directions for the developing nation.
 In understanding where pollution exposure is highest, why that might be the case, and what impact it has on public health, policy directives and fund allocations can be more effectively geared to tackle air pollution in the country.

 The main body of work is structured as a report with research pulling data from multiple sources, key figures highlighting trends, and detailed write-ups explaining figures and walking through findings and policy recommendations.
-For a condensed PPT of the important findings, see [Air Pollution in Ethiopa - Short Form](https://github.com/Yishak-Ali/Air-Pollution-in-Ethiopia/blob/main/Air%20Pollution%20in%20Ethiopia%20-%20Short%20Form.pptx).
+For a condensed PPT of the important findings, see [Air Pollution in Ethiopia - Short Form](https://github.com/Yishak-Ali/Air-Pollution-in-Ethiopia/blob/main/Air%20Pollution%20in%20Ethiopia%20-%20Short%20Form.pptx).

 ## Key Findings